Lois Beth Hesla, 97 - Austin Daily Herald

 Sebastian, and Neve; many nieces, nephews, other relatives, and friends.
 She was preceded in death by her husband, Inman Hesla; her parents; and her brother, Wyllis Larson.

 A funeral service will be held at 11:00 a.m. on Saturday, January 14, 2023, at St. Olaf Lutheran Church in Austin.
 Visitation will take place one hour prior to the service.
 Interment will be in Oakwood Cemetery, Austin, Minnesota.
+Some of the family requests that guests wear masks since vulnerable people will be present.
 The family prefers that memorials be directed to the St. Olaf Church Endowment Fund or to Augustana College in Sioux Falls, SD.
 Worlein Funeral Home of Austin is assisting the family with arrangements.
 Condolences may be expressed to the family online at www.worlein.com.